Rogue Community Health, Medford

 Higher levels of education and experience will increase competitiveness in attaining both a job and higher wages.

-Opportunities to learn and get promoted in healthcare happen often as demand is high and continues to grow to accommodate changes in how people access care, baby boomer care, and hi-tech advancements.
+Opportunities to learn and get promoted in health care happen often as demand is high and continues to grow to accommodate changes in how people access to care, baby boomer care, and hi-tech advancements.

 Jobs at All Levels

-Healthcare isn’t just about work in doctor’s offices.
+Health care isn’t just about work in doctor’s offices.
 It’s personal care in people’s homes.
 It’s one-on-one counseling in clinics or even via text or online.
 It’s research in high-tech labs.
-No matter what your preference, there is a workplace you’ll thrive in in healthcare.
+No matter what your preference is, there is a workplace you’ll thrive in health care.